 $500.00 - These puppies are born in a box, in the garage and receive little care other than what the mother gives.
 To cut costs they are weaned on generic dog food and allowed to nurse on the mother as long as possible to keep food bills down.
 The bitch's health declines rapidly due to poor health and some pups are weak and runty.
 They are sold as quickly as possible because advertising and vaccines are expensive.

 They are sold without having had their dewclaws removed, without shots, parasite checks, vet examinations, guarantees or information of any kind.
 They are sold to anyone who has the cash.
 If the new owner is lucky he may receive a AKC or CKC registration application.
 Although the puppy is of very poor quality, it is sold with full breeding rights.
 The new owner usually disappears with the pup, never to be seen again.
 If the market is not good, the breeder takes the leftover pups to the local pet shop.

 The comparison you have just read is hypothetical, but very typical of what we see all too often.
 Although not every breeder who charges higher prices is reputable and ethical, pet buyers should keep looking until they find one that is.
 When I am asked why my prices are higher than those in some newspaper ads, I mail a copy of this article.
-Those buyers who respect the quality and excellence are wonderful customers and become "partners" in this hobby.
+Those buyers who respect the quality and excellence are wonderful customers and become "partners" in our kennel.